xaur/decred-news/journal/_template.md

 ## People

-{people contributing for the first time}
+{welcome contributors whose work was merged to master branches for the first time}

-{new contractor companies, updates from existing ones}
+{welcome new individual and company contractors listed on decred.org, updates from existing}

-{interviews}
+{interviews about people}

 ## Governance

-{recap of decision-making activity, including new proposals, changes to proposals, voting, discussions, pre-proposal drafts, etc}
+{high level recap of decision-making activity, most important events, defer to Politeia Digest for the rest}

 ## Network